anadav/deeperr/README.md

     ln -s /usr/lib/python3/dist-packages/bcc myvenv/lib/$(python3 -c "import sys; print('python{}.{}'.format(sys.version_info.major, sys.version_info.minor))")/site-packages/bcc
     ```

+7. **Run Install Mode (Optional but Recommended)**

+    After setting up the virtual environment, run the install mode to configure permissions:
+    ```bash
+    sudo myvenv/bin/python3 ./syscall-failure-analyzer.py install
+    ```

+    This allows you to run the tool without sudo in the future.

 #### Recording Syscall Failure

 Before deploying or running the project, ensure the virtual environment is activated.
 If it's not, activate it using: